aewindle110/DroneWQ/README.md

     \raw_water_imgs
     \align_img
 ```
-* The panel directory should contain all image captures of the Micasense calibrated reflectance panel taken either before or after the flight \
+* The panel directory should contain all image captures of the Micasense calibrated reflectance panel taken either before or after the flight
-* The raw_sky_imgs direcotry should contain all image captures taken of the sky at a 40/135 angle \
+* The raw_sky_imgs directory should contain all image captures taken of the sky at a 40 deg angle from zenith and an apprximate 135 deg azimuthal viewing direction
-* The raw_water_imgs directory should contain all image captures taken during flight \
+* The raw_water_imgs directory should contain all image captures of water taken during flight
 * The align_img directory should contain one image capture (5 .tifs) from the raw_water_imgs directory.
-The ___ from this image capture is used to align all image captures in raw_water_imgs.
+The warp_matrix derived from this image capture is used to align all image captures in raw_water_imgs.

 ## **Descriptions of functions:**
 * `store_metadata()`: Store metadata from all flight captures to use for plotting and georeferencing